Avian awareness and avoidance training

 IntroductionKiwi and bird avoidance training helps reduce native ground-dwelling birds being killed or disturbed by dogs.

 Where dogs can be trained

 - Contact a local trainer – Kiwi Avoidance Training NZ website has trainer details and a list of upcoming courses

 Why avian avoidance training is needed

 Help protect native bird species.
 Avian awareness and avoidance training helps to avoid native birds getting killed and disturbed.
 It's also a requirement in some areas that have kiwi and other ground-dwelling birds.

 Avian avoidance training does not override any dog access restrictions for an area.

 How dogs are trained

-Dogs are fitted with electric collars and exposed to dead ground-dwelling native birds and faeces in a controlled situation.
-Whilst sniffing these, the dog is given a negative reinforcement through a small but surprising electric shock.
+Dogs are fitted with e-collars and and exposed to decoys to simulate ground-dwelling native birds and their scent in a controlled situation.
+Whilst sniffing these, the dog is given a positive punishment through a small but surprising corrective shock.